Counseling and Advising

 - Anxiety and/or depression

-Staff is committed to improving the wellbeing of every cadet while preserving their dignity and privacy.
+The staff is committed to improving the well being of every cadet while preserving their dignity and privacy.
 In addition to the services listed, the PPC is able to coordinate higher levels of care, medication assessment/management and facilitate appropriate referral services on a case-by-case basis.
+The PPC is located in Sijan hall, second floor (SE Corner).
+They are open Monday through Friday from 0730 to 1630.
+Call (719) 333-2107

 Cadets are able to access mental health services through the Academy’s Medical Group, or may be referred here by the PPC.
 Services are available in three categories: